hiibolt/niu-metis-documentation/src/chapter_2_2.md

 - Our outer loop's dimensions are replaced by the CUDA (thread) block grid, 1-3D grid containing (thread) block.
 - Our inner loop's dimensions are replaced by the CUDA thread block, which are a 1-3D block containing the threads our kernel function will be executed on.

-In our program, we use the maximum number of dimensions, effectively creating a 6D matrice.
+In our program, we use the maximum number of dimensions, effectively creating a 6D matrix.
 Because each each block is aware of its coordinates on the grid it lies on, and each thread the coordinates of the block it sits in, we can use sneaky math to calculate which number the old "counter" variable each of the *ten billion* threads translates to.

 If you would like to learn more about CUDA, the resources in the introductory section of this paragraph are greatly recommended.